Global expansion is one of the most important steps you can take to grow your business.

 - A common trade framework: The European Union or the European Economic Area (i.e. the EU + Norway and Iceland)

 Or, conversely, you might look into an expansion into multiple territories at once, or into whole geographical areas, such as the EMEA.
+Just remember, you need the help of a French translation service or even French interpreters for that.

 In essence, defining your target markets boils down to using one of the two main expansion strategies: